 2014 – Lead Teacher for Child Development Center

 2017 – Program Assistant for the Early Learning Hub

 After a toddler in-need was abruptly pulled from Jennifer’s classroom due to inadequate funding, she began assisting the Early Learning Hub in making community resources and supports more available, more accessible, and more effective for children and families at-risk.
-She now coordinates Jumpstart’s Read for the Record literacy campaign and the Vroom brain building initiative, and designs publicity materials for Hub events.
-In the future, she plans to teach social/emotional curriculum to child care providers, teachers, and parents at the local community college and facilitate Parent Cafés in the community.
-She aims to create a gracious space for creativity, ingenuity, risk taking, and abstract thinking.
+She now coordinates Jumpstart Read for the Record literacy campaign and the Vroom infant brain building initiative, designs publicity materials for Hub events, and drafts Hub reports and letters intended for partner agencies.
+In the future, she plans to train social/emotional curriculum to child care providers, teachers, and parents, as well as facilitate Parent Cafés within the community.

 Jennifer earned a Bachelor of Arts in English, completing coursework in grammar, creative writing, literary analysis, and conversational American Sign Language.
 She also completed a 6-month editorial and marketing internship for Ashland Creek Press in 2014.
 Her duties included identifying print, online, and radio promotional opportunities; designing materials to be published; creating press releases; evaluating manuscripts for accurate content and grammatical correctness; and collaborating with authors and editors to ensure quality and timeliness of publications.
 In order to connect readers to thought-provoking works, she spent 6 months marketing and creating community awareness for the literary journal CALYX, Inc..